BrewBlox/brewblox-documentation/user/advanced.md

 ```
 @system mySystem using cgs
     degF
-    delta_degF
 @end
 ```

 This configuration uses the `cgs` system as its base, but replaces the default `Kelvin` with Fahrenheit.
-If you set a custom temperature, you need to specify both the temperature, and its `delta` variant as base unit.

 Standard abbreviations and full names can both be used in the configuration file. `degF` and `fahrenheit` are both valid names.